-The screen shot below show the screen layout for the Nexus 7 tablet.
+The screen shot below show the home screen layout for the Nexus 7 tablet.

 You should notice the small icons at the top of the screen.

 At the top left of the screen you will find the notifications area.
-New notifications and system messages etc will display here.
+New notifications and system messages etc will be displayed here.

 The small icons are App notifications.
 For example Gmail has its own icon to indicate a new mail message.

-The top right shows system and status messages.
+The top right shows system status indicators.
+Here you will find Wi-Fi, battery status icons,clock etc

 These areas are present on all screens (including App screens).